 And talking of Chris Sawyer... the AI in Transport Tycoon was legendarily incompetent at the art of building railroads, frequently levelling entire mountain ranges (and suffering no ill effects), and often spiralling stations several times over while trying to get the ends of a line to meet up.
 Reportedly, this was due to a compromise between processing time and AI lookahead.
 Having the AI build from both ends at once, effectively meaning both are aiming for an unpredictably moving target, probably didn't help either.

 Game Mods fixed this in C2, but even in the later games, Creatures still tend to gravitate toward "charming" over "clever."
-Most all the creatures games feature "wallbonking"—the continued attempts of a Creature to walk through a wall, despite their initial failure to pass through it.
+Nearly all of the Creatures games feature "wallbonking" — the continued attempts of a Creature to walk through a wall, despite their initial failure to pass through it.
 They also do things like attempt to eat machinery or ignore food because there's something shiny right beyond it.

-For some reason, the title Pikmin sure do love to drown themselves when you try to cross a bridge with them.
+For some reason, the titular Pikmin sure do love to drown themselves when you try to cross a bridge with them.

 Star Wars: Rogue Squadron for the N64 does this big-time.
 Your allies are completely, absolutely useless.
 All they do is fly around, sometimes in circles, leaving the player to do the work of an entire squadron himself.
 Of course, the enemy is not much better.
 TIE Bombers especially suffer from this: they always fly in a straight line and never even attempt evasive maneuvers, making it ridiculously easy to shoot them down.
 On the other hand, the TIE Interceptors in Moff Seerdon's Revenge, who shoot at angles their cannons can't hit any other time, are cheating bastards.